jovotech/jovo-framework/docs/databases.md

 * `user`: Persist user data across sessions using `this.$user.$data`.
 Enabled by default.
 * `session`: Persist session data across interactions using `this.$session.$data`.
 This is necessary for some platforms (like Facebook Messenger) that don't allow for session storage.
-* `history`: Persist an interaction history and define which elements (e.g. `nlu` or `output`) data you want to store from previous requests and responses.
+* `history`: Persist an interaction history and define which elements (e.g. `input` or `output`) data you want to store from previous requests and responses.
 * `createdAt` and `updatedAt`: These timestamps are enabled by default.

 [Learn more about the different data types here](./data.md).